quacksouls/bitburner/doc/guide/script.md

 While your script is hacking `n00dles`, go back to Rothman University and study the free computer science course to raise your Hack stat.
 You want at least 50 Hack.
-The reason will be explained in the next section.
+The reason will be explained in the next chapter.

 [[TOC](README.md "Table of Contents")] [[Previous](start.md "Starting out")] [[Next](program.md "Programs and factions")]